 - Electronic devices, including cell/mobile phones, listening devices (e.g., ear pieces, headphones, etc.), pagers, PDAs, laptop computers, electronic tablets, MP3 players, calculators, digital watches, recording or filming devices, radios, etc.

 - Headwear (e.g., hats, caps, hoods, except those worn for religious purposes)

 - Sunglasses, visors

 - Tissue, writing instruments, erasers, or pencil sharpeners; these will be provided by NABNE.

 You will not be allowed to bring food inside the testing room.
-If you need to eat, take medications, or have access to medical supplies during the testing period, you must leave these items with a proctor when you check in for an examination.
+If you need to eat, take medications, or have access to medical supplies during the testing period, you must leave these items with a proctor at the registration table when you check in for an examination.
 These items must be clearly labeled with your first and last name before you leave them with a proctor.

 - Present your Registration Ticket and current government-issued photo identification to a proctor to gain admittance to each section of the examination.

 - Enter the testing room immediately after you check in for the examination.
 Once you have checked in and have entered the testing room, you will not be allowed to leave without the permission of the proctor.
 You should use the restroom before you check in.

 - Follow all testing regulations set forth in the current Bulletin of Information, as well as all instructions given by the proctor(s).
 A violation of any such regulation or instruction regarding any part of the examination process may result in dismissal from the current and/or any subsequent section(s).
 Other sanctions may also be imposed, including but not limited to invalidation of exam results, forfeiture of exam fees, preclusion from taking future NPLEX Examinations, and/or notification of legitimately interested entities (e.g., your naturopathic medical school, the Federation of Naturopathic Medicine Regulatory Authorities, etc.).